Bayesian Non-Parametric Inference for L\'evy Measures in State-Space Models: Additional Preliminaries

-\section{Simulation Algorithms for Compound Poisson Processes}
+\subsection{Simulation Algorithms for Compound Poisson Processes}

-The following algorithm for the finite activity case i.e. the compound Poisson process simulation is from \cite{tankov_book} and serves as an important building block for our simulation framework.
+The following algorithm for the finite activity case, i.e. the compound Poisson process simulation, is from \cite{tankov_book} and serves as an important building block for our simulation framework.

-\section{Inference of the Conditional L\'evy State Space Model}
+\subsection{Inference of the Conditional L\'evy State Space Model}

-In this section, building on the conditionally Gaussian structure in \eqref{conditional distribution of the system response}, we continue to show how inference may be achieved with marginalization to the NVM parameters in the NVM process \eqref{NVM Process Definition}.
+In this section, we show first the conditionally Gaussian structure in the subordinated SSM, and then present how inference may be achieved with marginalization to the NVM parameters in the NVM process in the partial and complete marginalization cases.

+A key feature of the system response in equation (19) of the main article is its conditionally Gaussian nature on the subordinator series:

+where $m_{(s,t]}$ is the mean vector , and $C_{(s,t]}$ is the covariance matrix of the summation term in the main article's equation (13).
+The specific forms are given below:

+where $\bar{m}_{(s,t]}$ and $\bar{ C}_{(s,t]}$ are the normalized mean and covariance with respect to $\mu_w$ and $\sigma_w^2$, respectively.
+This structure allows a Kalman filter to be applied for the conditional inference.

-To marginalize $\mu_w$, extended vector $\alpha$ that has $\mu_w$ as an additional state compared to $X$ is used.
-By re-arranging the terms in \eqref{Shot Noise Representation of System Response}, the extended state vector and the corresponding conditional SDE, which is also Gaussian, are given below:
+To marginalize $\mu_w$, an extended state vector $\alpha$ that has $\mu_w$ as an additional state compared to $X(t)$ is used.
+By re-arranging the terms in equation (19) of the main article, the extended state vector and the corresponding conditional SDE, which is also Gaussian, are given below:

 with